Select Page

 Symposia

 Symposia consist of a group of empirical research presentations on etiology, mechanisms of change, prevention, treatment efficacy, treatment effectiveness, dissemination and implementation, among other topics.
 Symposia are either 60 or 90 minutes in length.
 They have one or two chairs, one discussant, and between three and five talks.
-The total number of speakers may not exceed 8.
+The total number of speakers may not exceed eight.

 **Symposia are strongly encouraged to include a full range of career levels and expertise.
 This policy is not intended to discourage junior researchers/faculty and graduate students to present, but rather to encourage the presence of senior researchers/faculty first-author presentations in conjunction with junior researchers/faculty and graduate student presentations.

-GENERAL SESSIONS NOT Eligible for CE
+General Sessions NOT Eligible for CE

 Membership Panel Discussion